Yacoby/skyrim-package-manager/README.md

     $ virtualenv env
     $ source env/bin/activate
     $ pip install -r requirements.txt
-    $ python server.py
+    $ python main.py

+Use the button to set the NXM handler.
 When finished you can exit the virtual environment using (or just close the terminal):

     $ deactive